Travigo/travigo/README.md

 * Import bus operators & operator groups
 * Very basic web API providing imported data
 * Import bus lines
-* Import bus timetables (partial)
+* Import bus timetables
+* Endpoint for providing timetable for a given stop on each day

 The following are in the TODO list

 * Import bus lines from TfL API
 * Import bus lines from TfE API
-* Endpoint for providing timetable for a given stop/line on each day
 * Calculate realtime bus progress and stop estimates using BODS SIRI-VM
 * Calculate realtime bus progress and stop estimates using TfL API
 * Calculate realtime bus progress and stop estimates using TfE API